aavf/krakenAPI/README.md

 An API key is only needed if you plan to use the private API endpoints to access your Kraken account (such as balance inquiries, placing/cancelling orders, account history exports, etc).

-# Usage: ./krakenapi method [parameters]
+## Usage: ./krakenapi.py method [parameters]
+Examples:

-Example: ./krakenapi.py Time
+./krakenapi.py Time

-Example: ./krakenapi.py OHLC pair=xbtusd interval=1440
+./krakenapi.py OHLC pair=xbtusd interval=1440

-Example: ./krakenapi.py Balance
+./krakenapi.py Balance

-Example: ./krakenapi.py OpenPositions
+./krakenapi.py OpenPositions